NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/README.md

 edit the script to provide your checkpoint filenames.

-To compare with inference performance on CPU with TorchScript, run inference on CPU using `./run_latency_tests_cpu.sh` script and get the performance numbers for batch size 1 and 4.
+To compare with inference performance on CPU with TorchScript, benchmark inference on CPU using `./run_latency_tests_cpu.sh` script and get the performance numbers for batch size 1 and 4.

 ## Release notes